FabScarr1/avrc20/README.md

 # avrc20
-Slides , code and artifacts for the avrc20 couse
+Slides , code and artifacts for the avrc20 course